abhaycodess/Portfolio/replit.md

 ## Overview

-This is a modern, single-page personal portfolio website for Abhay Raj Dwivedi, a B.Tech Computer Science student specializing in Data Science at Maharana Pratap Group of Institutions, Kanpur.
+This is a modern, single-page personal portfolio website for Abhay Raj Dwivedi, a B.Tech Computer Science student specializing in Data Science at Maharana Pratap Engineering College, Kanpur.
 The site features a dynamic "tech geek" aesthetic with an "Amethyst Night" color theme, enhanced with animated tech elements, floating icons, and interactive visual effects.
-The website showcases Abhay's skills in data science, machine learning, and creative development.
+The website showcases Abhay's expertise in Java, Python, C/C++, and his creative background in filmmaking and photography.

 ## User Preferences